wp-plugins/sexy-contact-form/readme.txt

 == Description ==

-[Creative Contact Form](http://creative-solutions.net/wordpress/creative-contact-form/) - You will be surprised by count of all the possible features!
+[Creative Contact Form (previously - Sexy Contact Form)](http://creative-solutions.net/wordpress/creative-contact-form/) - You will be surprised by count of all the possible features!

 > #### **See**